-LAS VEGAS – First Lady Michelle Obama spoke over the weekend at a gathering of physicians and nutritionists at a Childhood Obesity forum at the Bellagio hotel.
-Sporting a sleeveless garment that allowed her toned arms to mesmerize awestruck attendees, the first lady regaled her admirers as a physically fit waitstaff served healthy hors d’oeuvres and United Nations approved spring water.
+LAS VEGAS – This weekend First Lady Michelle Obama spoke at a gathering of physicians and nutritionists at a Childhood Obesity forum at the Bellagio hotel.
+Sporting a sleeveless garment that allowed her toned arms to mesmerize awestruck attendees, the first lady regaled her admirers as physically fit waitstaff served healthy hors d’oeuvres and United Nations approved spring water.
 The atmosphere at the forum was alive and festive with Brazilian guitar music and slender belly dancers.
-Before she took the podium, Mrs. Obama danced with Alec Baldwin and afterward beat him in an arm wrestling contest to the great delight of many.
+Before she took the podium, Mrs. Obama danced with George Clooney and afterward beat him in an arm wrestling contest to the great delight of many.

-After taking office President Obama announced that his wife was going to tackle childhood obesity in America.
-Mrs. Obama has since said that her passion in life is to abolish childhood obesity and that she is willing to face the hard questions that might be raised with such a delicate subject.
-At the time, a democratic strategist said that Mrs. Obama was determined to be successful in her quest.
+After taking office President Obama announced that his wife would be tackling childhood obesity in America.
+Mrs. Obama has since said that her passion in life is to abolish childhood obesity and she is willing to face the hard questions that might be raised with such a delicate subject.
+At the time, a democratic strategist said Mrs. Obama is determined to be successful in her quest.

 When Mrs. Obama was introduced she spoke eloquently about the necessity of nutrition and exercise in the lives of American children.
 She spoke compassionately about young people who over-eat to avoid dealing with problems and she spoke earnestly about her resolve to implement healthy lifestyle choices in public schools.
 It was when she began to speak about the morbidly obese that the first lady’s tone changed.